Oral Sex for Married Women: How Important Is It And What Are Its Effects

 It's an intimate act that requires full trust and surrender, some women in this Bustle article have revealed.
 When done right, it can cause them to climax without the need for penetration.
 If their husband needs some instruction, it's fine, too.
 As the act of communication makes way for intimacy.
 It also helps build a woman's confidence, to see her husband devoted to pleasing her.

 According to Psychology Today, a study has found that women's interest in oral sex had little to do with their partner's attractiveness.
 However, men reported being interested in oral sex only if they were feeling attracted to their partner.
 So it's natural for women to experience some sort of insecurity when their husbands or partners seem disinterested in giving them pleasure in this way.
-One mom on theAsianparent Community shared that she finds it unfair if she has to do it to her husband, but he doesn't return the favor.
+One mom on theAsianparent Community shared that she finds it unfair if she has to do it to her husband, but he doesn't return the favour.
 Interestingly, many moms on the Q&A site revealed that they don't really like giving their husbands blow jobs.

 Simple Marriage cited a survey done on 98 married women.
 82% of the respondents reported that cunnilingus or oral sex is the sexual act that gives them the most satisfaction.
-68% women shared that, although penetration gave them pleasure, they climaxed only 1/4 or 25% of the time.
+68% of women shared that, although penetration gave them pleasure, they climaxed only 1/4 or 25% of the time.

 Foreplay also helps make oral sex more enjoyable, as this type of sex requires them to relax and trust their partner.
 To fully enjoy it, take time to build the anticipation and ease anxiety.
 Don't pressure each other to climax quickly, as it often happens slowly.